 Emerging and developing economies are the engines of global electricity demand growth electricity demand rose by 6.4%, driven by the services and industrial sectors.
 With the country's economic growth expected to slow and become less reliant on heavy industry, the pace of Chinese electricity demand growth eases to 5.1% in 2024, 4.9% in 2025 and 4.7% in 2026 in our forecasts.
 Even so, the total increase in China's electricity demand through 2026 of about 1 400 TWh is more than half of the European Union's current annual electricity consumption.
 Electricity consumption per capita in China already exceeded that of the European Union at the end of 2022 and is set to rise further.
-The rapidly expanding production of solar PV modules and electric vehicles, and the processing of related materials, will support ongoing electricity demand growth in China while the structure of its economy evolves.
+The rapidly expanding production of solar PV modules and electricity demand growth in China while the structure of its economy evolves.